-- whether it is a member of or contributes to any representative associations or committees that participate in public policy development and lobbying on issues related to its transition plan, including: - 450 o the nature of this contribution; - any differences between the organization's stated policies, goals, or other public positions on significant issues related to its transition plan and the positions of the representative associations or committees. - This document does not represent an official position of the cases 454 The organization can also report its association memberships focusing on climate change and 455
+- 447 whether it is a member of or contributes to any representative associations or committees that 448 participate in public policy development and lobbying on issues related to its transition plan, 449 including: 450 - the nature of this contribution;

+any differences between the organization's stated policies, goals, or other public positions on significant issues related to its transition plan and the positions of the representative associations or committees.

+The organization can also report its association memberships focusing on climate change and whether it has engaged with its associations to influence its stance on climate change.

-456 Disclosure 102-2 Climate change adaptation plan
+Disclosure 102-2 Climate change adaptation plan

-- 457 REQUIREMENTS - 458 The organization shall: - a. describe the impacts on people and the environment associated with its climate change related risks and opportunities and how they were considered in the development of the adaptation plan; - 462 b. describe its adaptation plan, including: - 463 i. policies and actions to adapt to climate change; - 464 ii. the source of the climate change-related scenarios used, the temperature projection 465 included in the scenarios, and the methodologies and assumptions used to develop 466 the adaptation plan; - 467 iii. the total expenditure incurred by the implementation of the adaptation plan as 468 monetary value and percentage of the total expenditure incurred in the reporting 469 period; - iv. the governance bodies or individual roles responsible for overseeing and implementing the adaptation plan and describe their responsibilities; - 472 v. the targets to achieve the adaptation plan and progress toward them; - 473 vi. how the adaptation plan aligns with just transition principles and how engagement 474 with stakeholders informs its development and implementation; - 475 c. describe the impacts on people and the environment from implementing the adaptation 476 plan and the actions taken to manage them, including: - 477 i. workers, local communities, and Indigenous Peoples; - 478 ii. biodiversity; - 479 d. explain, in the absence of an adaptation plan, why it does not exist, and describe the steps 480 being taken to develop it and the expected time frame.
+- 458 The organization shall: - 459 a. describe the impacts on people and the environment associated with its climate change-460 related risks and opportunities and how they were considered in the development of the 461 adaptation plan; - 462 b. describe its adaptation plan, including: - i. policies and actions to adapt to climate change; - ii. the source of the climate change-related scenarios used, the temperature projection included in the scenarios, and the methodologies and assumptions used to develop the adaptation plan; - iii. the total expenditure incurred by the implementation of the adaptation plan as monetary value and percentage of the total expenditure incurred in the reporting period; - iv. the governance bodies or individual roles responsible for overseeing and implementing the adaptation plan and describe their responsibilities; - v. the targets to achieve the adaptation plan and progress toward them; - vi. how the adaptation plan aligns with just transition principles and how engagement with stakeholders informs its development and implementation; - 475 c. describe the impacts on people and the environment from implementing the adaptation plan and the actions taken to manage them, including: - i. workers, local communities, and Indigenous Peoples; - 478 ii. biodiversity; - d. explain, in the absence of an adaptation plan, why it does not exist, and describe the steps being taken to develop it and the expected time frame.